Backends¶

-Q2MM supports multiple MM backend engines for energy evaluation, frequency calculation, and geometry optimization.
-This page compares their capabilities and documents when optimized parameters can be transferred between engines.
+Q2MM supports multiple MM backends for energy evaluation, frequency calculation, and geometry optimization.
+This page compares their capabilities and documents when optimized parameters can be transferred between backends.

 For detailed information on each backend, see the individual pages: